Everyone has a story to tell.

 We never dreamed of going to far-flung places with nothing but a small backpack.

-We never talked about getting to see the Taj Mahal in person and we weren’t one bit envious of those who had trekked to Macchu Picchu.
+We never talked about seeing the Taj Mahal in person and we weren’t one bit envious of those who had trekked to Macchu Picchu.

 We were quite happy to go on a 2-week trip once a year to a resort where we could put our feet up and relax before returning to the grey and rainy sky in Ireland until the next holiday came around.